Mikeks81/File-Management/README.md

 ## Usage

 ### initialize
 You can initialize the gem by telling it the path you would like to manage (via path) and and file that would like to ignore (via excludes).
-If you don't specify a path it will set to './' .
-File Manager will make all necessary directories needed if they don't exist.
+If you don't specify a path it will set to './'

 ```
 FileManager.new